 7. Support growth and adaptability

 Usage data shows precisely where you have capacity.
 You might discover that existing office space can accommodate expansion if you eliminate underutilized meeting rooms or reconfigure the floor plan.
+Or the data might reveal you need to add capacity in specific locations where teams cluster.

 Essential space management components

-Realizing the benefits of space requires the right foundation:
+Realizing these benefits requires the right foundation:

 How to implement space management